rtaylor02/Java_MT_C_PO_LL/mt_c/ReadMe.md

   | Deadlock                                                                                                | ALWAYS use locks with the **same order** ==> avoid ***circular lock chain***                                                                                                                                                                                                    |

-- Racing condition and data race:
+- Race condition and data race:
-  - Racing condition: due to non-atomic operation, e.g. value++
+  - Race condition: due to non-atomic operation (e.g. x++) in the logic and leads to incorrect behaviour.
+Solution: synchronized critical section
-  - Data race: due to CPU optimisation, e.g. re-ordering instructions, for optimised HW utilisation
+  - Data race: due to compiler and CPU instruction re-ordering for optimised HW utilisation and performance.
+Solution: 'volatile' shared variables.
+Use of 'synchronized' in data race is rarely needed and can affect performance.

+- `volatile` ==> keeping the order of statements: all instructions before, stay before; all instructions after, stay after.

 - Critical section of the code = code block that can lead to data race or racing condition